gabrielsoule/LightTree/README.md

 # LightTree

 Powers the lights in my tree.
 Though there is a very small amount of code specifically tuned to the tree in the backyard, it should work with any WS2811/2812 LED strips plugged into a Fadecandy chip.
+It runs on Processing (processing.org) to power the visualizer UI.

 The project works out of the box with Maven.
 Clone it from GitHub and give it a whirl.
 Processing is still stuck on Java 1.8, so make sure your environment is configured to use that.